Bridging the Gap

 The majority of survey participants expressed a preference for initiatives that prioritize environmental care, climate action, the enhancement of cycling infrastructure, and the construction of new housing.

-What are some of the actual challenges that Bruntál is facing?
+What are some challenges the city is facing?

 A Remote Place